Learn how to apply polyurethane to wood, the types of polyurethane, what type of brush for polyurethane, and answers to common polyurethane FAQ!

 1. Prep the wood finish for polyurethane

-The wood finish should be smooth to touch and not feel rough.
+The wood surface finish should be smooth to touch and not feel rough.
 Make sure it is free of dust and dirt too.
 Tack cloth can be used for removal of any dust/dirt.

 Let the stain or paint dry on your wood project for at least 24 hours before applying polyurethane.